 Here’s where things get tricky.
 All the key indicators we’ve discussed so far are following general year-over-year trends.
 But the housing market fluctuates greatly depending on what time of year it is.
 Spring is the busiest home-buying season, so that’s when inventory and prices peak, and average days on the market decreases.
 But things slow down in the fall and winter months.
 So, depending on your goals and timeline, the market could look differently if you wait to buy a home.

 In January, the Federal Reserve backed off their stance on raising interest rates, at least in early 2019.
 This is good news for potential home buyers like you.
 If you’re wondering how interest rates affect a potential homebuyer, essentially interest rate increases mean banks raise mortgage loan rates, costing home buyers more money over the life of their mortgage.
 Experts say rates will probably continue to increase throughout 2019 and go as high as 5.50 percent.
 Some experts predict more modest increases.
-The fact is they are going up and home buyers will likely end up paying more in 2019.
+Interestingly enough, rates have actually dropped since the beginning of the year.
+That’s great news for home buyers!
+The question remains when will they begin to increase again, and how swiftly?

 Renting vs Buying a House